deNBI/cloud-user-docs/wiki/cloud_admin/juju_jenkins.md

 * GitHub Branch Source (is needed for automatic pull request testing).

 ### Setup OpenId connect Authentication
-To setup OpenId connect Authentication go to Manage Jenkins --> Configure Global Security and choose Login with Openid Connect checkbox.
+To setup OpenId connect Authentication go to Manage Jenkins --> Configure Global Security and choose the Login with Openid Connect checkbox.

 you have to enter the following dates: